m-cheicki/NLP_Project/README.md

         - Time of processing (tried in a little sample, by calculus we found that we needed almost 10 days non-stop to translate every row, which we can't afford to do)

 In our case, we decided to go for the first option : keep only those in English.
+_The code for the translate part is in comment._

 #### Handling mistakes